-I specialize in helping clients detangle themselves from the disruptive, relentless cycles of Obsessive-Compulsive Disorder (OCD) and profound anxiety.
-Informed by Internal Family Systems (IFS), I view the mind as an internal family of personality parts.
-Within this framework, anxiety and OCD are not flaws, but rather protective mechanisms.
-Obsessions, compulsions, reassurance-seeking, hypervigilance, and mental checking are understood as parts which have taken on extreme roles in an effort to prevent danger, uncertainty, or perceived harm.
-When these patterns are approached with curiosity rather than fear or frustration, their intensity softens, their grip loosens, and space opens for steadier, more grounded parts of you to lead with clarity and choice.
+My work is informed by Internal Family Systems (IFS) which views the human personality as a dynamic system of parts shaped by both life experience and temperament.
+From this perspective, anxiety, OCD, and other problematic emotions and behaviors are not seen as flaws, but rather protective mechanisms working diligently to keep you safe from perceived danger.
+Obsessions, compulsions, reassurance-seeking, hypervigilance, and mental checking are all generated by parts of you which have taken on extreme roles in an effort to remove and prevent harm.
+When these patterns are approached with curiosity rather than fear or frustration, their intensity softens, their grip loosens, and space opens for steadier, more grounded parts of you to take the lead with greater clarity, confidence, and choice.

 Bachelor of Science, Applied Developmental Psychology